Analysis | Ron Johnson’s unscientific use of vaccine and death data

 “More research needs to be done to understand the various factors that contribute to disease severity and death,” he said.
 The same is true for the 1918 flu pandemic.
 Researchers do not fully know why that strain of influenza was so deadly more than 100 years ago, Ozonoff said.

-Earlier in the covid pandemic, some health professionals had theoretical concerns that a vaccine could trigger a harmful overreaction in the immune system, Braun said, but studies have not proven this to be the case now that vaccinations are actually happening.
+Earlier in the coronavirus pandemic, some health professionals had theoretical concerns that a vaccine could trigger a harmful overreaction in the immune system, Braun said, but studies have not proven this to be the case now that vaccinations are actually happening.

 “Some of the serious pathology that happens in covid illness is related to an immune dysregulation; that’s why it’s treated with steroids,” he said.
 “The very advanced, severe covid is treated with steroids.
 There were some theoretical concerns.
 I don’t think they’ve been borne out by the evidence.”

-“There are data from studies of people who were infected with covid and then they were later vaccinated, and the measurable immune response that they had to vaccination showed that they created a more robust immune response after vaccination than they had prior,” Braun added.
-(We covered this issue in a previous fact-check of Johnson.)
+Braun added: “There are data from studies of people who were infected with covid and then they were later vaccinated, and the measurable immune response that they had to vaccination showed that they created a more robust immune response after vaccination than they had prior.”
+(We covered this issue in a previous fact check of Johnson.)

 The senator’s office sent us a statement from Hooman Noorchashm, a retired heart surgeon who said, “The concern is that force-activating the immune system using the vaccine in people who’ve had recent infections could hyperactivate a covid inflammatory response.”